Medicine Personal Statement Examples

 - This statement has a strong conclusion which summarises the reflective elements of the statement.
 It brings together the core themes and relates them to a future clinical practice and uses this to indicate a readiness for a future career in medicine.

-Medicine Personal Statement Example 2:
+🏫Successful UK Personal Statement Medicine Example

 Graduate Medicine Applicant